Alcohol Addiction TreatmentGet Help Now

-Have you noticed a change in your drinking habits or the drinking habits of a loved one?
-Are you concerned about potential alcohol dependence and want to quit drinking, but experience alcohol withdrawal if you stop, such as hand tremors?
-Oftentimes, people want to cut down on their alcohol intake, but feel trapped in the cycle due to withdrawal symptoms combined with alcohol cravings.
-Alcohol Use Disorder is a serious addiction requiring official substance abuse treatment at a treatment center where there are alcohol counselors to guide the individual in treating alcoholism as well as doctors and nurses on-site to provide medical advice.
+Oftentimes, people want to cut down on their alcohol intake but feel trapped in the cycle due to withdrawal symptoms combined with alcohol cravings.
+Alcohol use disorder is a serious addiction requiring official substance abuse treatment at a rehab center specialized for alcohol addiction.
+It requires the presence of alcohol counselors to guide the individual in treating alcoholism as well as doctors and nurses on-site to provide medical advice.
 To stop drinking on your own is not only difficult but can also be dangerous for your health.
-The best thing to do in this situation would be to seek a treatment program that would guide you through the evidence-based stages of the treatment process, ensuring treatment success.
+The best thing to do in this situation would be to seek one of the detox programs Florida has to offer, programs that would guide you through the evidence-based stages of the treatment process, ensuring treatment success.

 What are Alcohol Use Disorders?

 According to the American Psychological Association’s Diagnostic and Statistical Manual of Mental Disorders, 5th ed., Alcohol Use Disorder is categorized into three different severity levels depending on how many symptoms the person has.
 Alcohol abuse includes symptoms such as:

 - Someone drinking alcohol more than intended

 - Choosing alcohol over fulfilling responsibilities at work, school, or home

 - Withdrawal if someone does not consume alcohol for a period of time